Robert Frost's "Directive" —

 the endlessly strange "savior" of the gospels, who was able to save the thief on

-the cross with a nod of his head, but for some incomprehensible reason declined
+the cross with a nod of his head, but for some inexplicable reason declined

 to nod his head at everyone.
 This guide's desire to get people lost will be